flashruler/Shoe-Recommendation-using-T-SNE-and-UMAP/README.md

 # COGS118B Final Project

-Our report can be found in the "FinalProject_groupXXX.ipynb" notebook.
+Our report can be found in the "FinalProject_girish_fan_club.ipynb" notebook.